jacob-anabi/beam-messenger/anabi.md

 2. Added Server and Client one-way, single message, local,  communication code using secure sockets (2019/11/05)
 3. Created a simple Keystore and Truststore (2019/11/05)
 4. Added functionality to allow multiple clients to connect to the same server at the same time (2019/11/19)
+5. Fixed multiple client broadcasting issue (2019/12/03)
+6. Clients can now send messages to each other (2019/12/03)